anton-martyniuk/Modern/README.md

         options.AddService<AirplaneDbo, AirplaneDbo, long, IModernRepository<AirplaneDbo, long>>();
     });
 ```
-Specify the type of Dto, dbo entity models, primary key and modern repository.\
+Specify the type of Dto and dbo entity models, primary key and modern repository.\
 Service requires one of modern repositories to be registered.\
-The cache is registered under the hood and there is no Redis support as Redis doesn't support LINQ expressions on all the items.
+The cache is registered under the hood and there is no Redis support as Redis doesn't support LINQ expressions on its items.
 The cache can be changed to the custom one if needed.

 ## CQRS :pencil: